Brexit and Sport

-The EU Referendum decision to leave the EU is a landmark moment in the political history of the United Kingdom.
-The consequences of the decision to withdraw will have far reaching consequences for the sector
+The Referendum decision to leave the EU was a landmark moment in the political history of the United Kingdom.
+The consequences of the decision to withdraw will have far reaching consequences for the sector.

 The Sports Think Tank invites evidence, views and opinion on the matter from stakeholders across the sport sector and beyond.

-We are working with Loughborough University Institute of Sport Business and the Sport Industry Group to ensure the voice of Sport is heard and understood in the negotiations with the EU on the terms of withdrawal and what replaces our current membership.
+We are working with DCMS, the SRA, Sport England, Loughborough University Institute of Sport Business and the Sport Industry Group to ensure the voice of Sport is heard and understood in the negotiations with the EU on the terms of withdrawal and what replaces our current membership.

 We need the sector to come together and make the case for access to the Single Market and the positive consequences of our membership.
 We invite examples of impact and what we need to see the Government EU unit preparing their negotiations.

 We are working with government through DCMS to gather the thoughts and issues on behalf of the sector.
-Following initial soundings up to Christmas we hope to do a fuller consultation in the new year with your suport!
+Following initial soundings and our first Roundtable in December 2016 we have been out consulting throughout 2017 to gather further evidence.

-The Prime Minister made the following statement to the House of Commons on Monday 27th June and launched the EU team in the Cabinet Office to oversee the complex negotiations for the UK's withdrawal from the EU.
+The Prime Minister made a statement to the House of Commons on Monday 27th June and launched the EU team in the Cabinet Office to oversee the complex negotiations for the UK's withdrawal from the EU.

 Article 50 and settlement options